 Real-World Examples

-Pass-the-Hash has been used in various real-world attacks.
+Pass-the-hash has been used in various real-world attacks.
 One example is the Target breach in 2013, where attackers used stolen credentials to access the Target network and steal customer data.
 The attackers used a combination of techniques, including Pass-the-Hash, to gain access to the network and move laterally to steal the data.

 Conclusion